Set up labels

 The prerequisite for using labels is complete.

-The following procedure outlines how to integrate the Aptean Labeling extension with the BarTender label printing software.
+The following procedure outlines how to integrate the Aptean Labeling extension with the BarTender software or BarTender Cloud.

 1. Select the Search icon , enter Labeling Setup, and then choose the related link.